jimpelton/venstarapi/README.md

 # venstarapi
-Venstar Thermostat Api Client (Very WIP)
+Venstar Thermostat Api Client (Very WIP and doesn't do much at the moment).